Sayeeda Warsi, Baroness Warsi

-Sayeeda Hussain Warsi, Baroness Warsi, (/'vɑːrsi:/; born 28 March 1971) is a British lawyer, politician, and member of the House of Lords who served as co-chairwoman of the Conservative Party from 2010 to 2012.
-She served in the Cameron–Clegg coalition, first as the Minister without portfolio between 2010 and 2012, then as the Minister of State for the Foreign and Commonwealth Office (styled as "Senior Minister of State") and as the Minister of State for Faith and Communities, until her resignation citing her disagreement with the Government's policy relating to the Israel–Gaza conflict in August 2014.
+Sayeeda Hussain Warsi, Baroness Warsi (/'vɑːrsi:/; born 28 March 1971) is a British politician, lawyer, and member of the House of Lords who served as co-chairwoman of the Conservative Party from 2010 to 2012.
+She served in the Cameron–Clegg coalition, first as the Minister without portfolio between 2010 and 2012, then as the Minister of State for the Foreign and Commonwealth Office (styled as "Senior Minister of State") and as the Minister of State for Faith and Communities, until her resignation, citing her disagreement with the Government's policy relating to the Israel–Gaza conflict in August 2014.

-In September 2024 Baroness Warsi resigned the Whip and left the Conservative Party.
+In September 2024, Baroness Warsi resigned the Whip and left the Conservative Party.

 Warsi grew up in a family of Pakistani Muslim immigrants living in West Yorkshire.
 She became a solicitor with the Crown Prosecution Service (CPS).
 In 2004, she left the CPS to stand, unsuccessfully, for election to the House of Commons.
 After being raised to the peerage in 2007, Warsi served as Shadow Minister for Community Cohesion and Social Action.
 She became the first Muslim to serve as a Cabinet Minister.

-On 26 September 2024, Warsi announced that she would no longer take the Conservative Party whip in the House of Lords.
+On 26 September 2024, Warsi announced that she would no longer take the Conservative Party whip in the House of Lords and left the party.

 Early life and career

-Warsi is the granddaughter of two men who served in the British Indian army.
-She is the second of five daughters born in Dewsbury, West Riding of Yorkshire, to Pakistani immigrants from Bewal, Gujar Khan.
-Her father is the owner of a bed manufacturing company, who started life as a mill worker and a bus driver.
+Warsi is the granddaughter of two men who served in the British Indian Army.
+She is the second of five daughters born in Dewsbury, West Riding of Yorkshire, to Pakistani immigrants from Bewal, Kallar Syedan.
+Her father is the owner of a bed manufacturing company, who started his working life as a mill worker and a bus driver.
 Warsi has said that her father's success led her to adopting Conservative principles.

 Warsi was educated at Birkdale High School, Dewsbury College (now Kirklees College), and the University of Leeds.
 She attended the College of Law, York (now the University of Law), and completed her professional legal training thereafter with both the Crown Prosecution Service and the Home Office Immigration Department.
 After qualifying as a solicitor in 1996, she worked for the Conservative MP for Dewsbury, John Whitfield, at Whitfield Hallam Goodall Solicitors, and then set up a practice in Dewsbury.